min69u/Reforestation/README.md

-## Why couldn't the lifeguard save the hippie?
-He was too far out, man.
+## Yesterday I confused the words "jacuzzi" and "yakuza".
+Now I'm in hot water with the Japanese mafia.